Kaiju Girl Caramelise: Characters

 Manatsu is depicted as a wealthy girl who has a romantic obsession for the Kaiju.
 She attends the same school as Kuroe where the two become best friends, while not knowing that her object of desire is in fact Kuroe.
-Manatsu has a habit of dressing up as a butterfly in order to get the Kaiji to "stomp her flat" whenever it shows up.
+Manatsu has a habit of dressing up as a butterfly (inspired by Mothra) in order to get the Kaiju to "stomp her flat" whenever it shows up.